The beard trend will never die, experts say

 Women show the strongest preference for heavy stubble, followed by light stubble and full beards.
 Clean-shaved gentlemen ranked the lowest on the sexy scale.

-In another study, published in 2014 in the journal Biology Letters, Dixson and his colleagues report that women and men find men with beards more attractive when facial hair is less popular and clean-shaven guys sexier when they’re surrounded by bearded brethren, suggesting there’s an advantage to standing out.
+In another study, published in 2014 in the Journal of Biology Letters, Dixson and his colleagues report that women and men find men with beards more attractive when facial hair is less popular and clean-shaven guys sexier when they’re surrounded by bearded brethren, suggesting there’s an advantage to standing out.

 “When it comes to the craze with growing beards, it could reach a saturation point and drop off,” Dixson says.
 “If everyone’s bearded, where’s the uniqueness or distinctiveness?”